-We will start in the one place in the bible where all three are mentioned in the same place.
+We will start in the one place in the Bible where all three are mentioned in the same place.
 Ephesians 2.

-This is where the early church got the language of the three enemies of the soul, language that was used to name the sense that we all feel between right and wrong, good and evil.
-Both inside ourselves and out in the world.
-3 influences set against God and his people.
+This is where the early church got the language of the three enemies of the soul, language that was used to name the sense that we all feel follower of Jesus or not, this tension that we all feel, this fight, outside our body, and inside our body itself, between good and evil.
+Three influences set against God and his people.
 The world, the flesh, and the devil.
 These 3 enemies of the soul team up to take us down.